XReverte/ReSource_Colaboration/README.md

 ![PerfilPersonal](https://github.com/XReverte/ReSource_Colaboration/assets/100844285/a45a385f-e56c-415d-8e1f-98912c77ca08)

 ## Limitations
-The sample size of approximately 100 respondents could be considered limited in representing the diversity of preferences and characteristics of all rural communities affected by depopulation.
+The sample size of approximately 100 respondents could be considered **limited in representing the diversity** of preferences and characteristics of all rural communities affected by depopulation.

-There is a possibility of bias in the results as the participants may not be entirely representative of the target population.
+There is a possibility of bias in the results as the participants **may not be entirely representative** of the target population.

-Although we aimed for a thorough analysis, the interpretation of the results may be subject to different interpretations and may not fully capture the complexity and variability of preferences and characteristics of rural communities.
+Although we aimed for a thorough analysis, the interpretation of the results may be subject to different interpretations and **may not fully capture the complexity and variability of preferences and characteristics of rural communities**.

 ## Contributions
-The project contributed to raising awareness within the community about the issue of rural depopulation, fostering debate and reflection on possible solutions.
+The project contributed to **raising awareness** within the community about the issue of rural depopulation, fostering debate and reflection on possible solutions.

-Through conferences and practical activities, critical thinking was promoted among participants, stimulating the generation of innovative and sustainable ideas to address the issue.
+Through conferences and practical activities, critical thinking was promoted among participants, stimulating the generation of **innovative and sustainable ideas to address the issue**.

-The project brought together professionals from different fields and disciplines, facilitating the exchange of knowledge and perspectives to address rural depopulation from diverse and complementary approaches.
+The project brought together professionals from different fields and disciplines, facilitating the **exchange of knowledge and perspectives** to address rural depopulation from diverse and complementary approaches.

 ## Tools
 - Technologies: Python | Excel | Google Forms | Coogle